How Do You Use Technology in the Classroom?

-3. Technology allows students to collaborate and connect with each other.
-This is one of the biggest benefits in my classroom.
-I have found that students seem much more willing to work with each other, even someone they wouldn’t normally work with, when they collaborate on a Google doc or Powerpoint.
+- Technology allows students to collaborate and connect with each other.
+This is one of the biggest benefits of my classroom.
+I have found that students seem much more willing to work with each other, even with someone they wouldn’t normally work with, when they collaborate on a Google doc or Powerpoint.

 I’ve seen how they help each other with the technical aspects of their work and how they actually seem to enjoy doing the assignments.
 Having a class blog that they all contribute to, for example, or having to comment on each other in Google Classroom or Edmodo allows even the quieter students to have a voice and to shine.

-5. Teachers can benefit from technology as well.
-Online grade books, lesson planning and grading software can ease some of the load and allow us to work anywhere (wait … maybe that part’s NOT such a good thing!).
+- Teachers can benefit from technology as well.
+Online grade books, lesson planning, and grading software can ease some of the load and allow us to work anywhere (wait … maybe that part’s NOT such a good thing!).
 And delivering instruction can be done so many different ways now – check out some cool ideas for using a document camera in your classroom.

 One of the best benefits that I discovered was how much easier formative assessments became.
 Sites like Nearpod, Kahoot, Quizizz and Insert Learning allow me to instantly identify areas of weakness in learning and address them quickly.
 And what class doesn’t love a good game of Kahoot?